AnjanaK31/Internship/Project_1/README.md

 3) Data-Driven Insights: Helps in identifying patterns and factors contributing to employee attrition, facilitating strategic decision-making.
 4) Robust and Scalable: Built with a focus on clean, maintainable code and scalability for future enhancements.

 This project was a fantastic opportunity to apply my analytical skills in a practical setting.
-I’m grateful to Unified Mentor for this learning experience!